Alta f Various

-Meaning uncertain; possibly a variant of AFRA (1)
+Meaning uncertain; possibly a variant of Afra 1

 , or possibly a variant of Aphrah

 Arcadia f Various

 This name was assumed by Ayn Rand (1905-1982), originally named Alice Rosenbaum, a Russian-American writer and philosopher.
 She apparently based it on a Finnish name she had heard, but never seen written.

 Berlin f & m Various

 From the name of the city in Germany, which is of uncertain meaning.

-CAMBRIA f Various
+Cambria f Various